Bupivacaine (By injection)

 - Some medicines can affect how bupivacaine works.
 Tell your doctor if you are taking any of the following:

-- Blood pressure medicine, such as atenolol, doxazosin, lisinopril, terazosin, metoprolol
+- Blood pressure medicine (including atenolol, doxazosin, lisinopril, metoprolol, terazosin)

 - Ergot medicine or other medicines for headaches or migraines

 - Medicine to treat depression (including a tricyclic antidepressant or MAO inhibitor)

 - Phenothiazine medicine (including chlorpromazine, promethazine)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.